Cássio (footballer, born August 1980)

-Cássio Albuquerque dos Anjos (born 12 August 1980), known simply as Cássio, is a Brazilian professional footballer who plays as a goalkeeper for Portuguese club F.C.
-Felgueiras 1932.
+Cássio Albuquerque dos Anjos (born 12 August 1980), known simply as Cássio, is a Brazilian former professional footballer who played as a goalkeeper.

 Club career

 Brazil

 During most of his career in his homeland, Rio de Janeiro-born Cássio played mostly for modest clubs.
 He started out at Olaria Atlético Clube in 2001 and moved to Bangu Atlético Clube the following year, where he appeared in the 2002 edition of the Campeonato Carioca as the first-team regulars were playing in the Torneio Rio – São Paulo.

 Cássio returned to Olaria in 2003, after a short stint at America Football Club.
-In 2004, he signed with Club de Regatas Vasco da Gama and was immediately loaned back to Olaria for that year's Carioca.
+In 2004, he signed with CR Vasco da Gama and was immediately loaned back to Olaria for that year's Carioca.

 Cássio only became a regular starter in the 2006 season, playing 35 Série A games to help his team to sixth place.
 In December 2007, following the arrivals of Tiago and Ricardo, he terminated his contract.

 On 11 January 2008, Cássio was presented at Macaé Esporte Futebol Clube, whom he had previously represented.
 He left the club on 7 April, after featuring regularly.